-Low-volatile organic compound (VOC) paint that contains less than 10 percent of VOC contents (VOC, 10%).

-Super-compliant or Clean Air paint that has a lower VOC content than that required by South Coast Air Quality Management District Rule 1113 and San Joaquin Valley Unified Air Pollution Control District Rule 4601 (note: update to name relevant air district and rules, as appropriate), when available.
+- Low-volatile organic compound (VOC) paint that contains less than 10 percent of VOC contents (VOC, 10%). - Super-compliant or Clean Air paint that has a lower VOC content than that required by South Coast Air Quality Management District Rule 1113, when available.
 If not available, the Contractor shall document lack of availability, recommend alternative measure(s) to comply with Rule 1113 and 4601 (note: update to name relevant air district and rules as appropriate) or disclose absence of measure(s) for full compliance and obtain concurrence from the Authority.

-AQ-IAMF#3: Renewable Diesel
+AQ-IAMF#3: Renewable Diesel Fuel